 We are all exposed to heavy metals and chemicals.
 They’re in the air we breathe, as well as the food we eat and the water we drink.
 They’re in many medications too.
 Also, poor digestion can contribute to metals building up in your tissues.
 If you are healthy, your body is better equipped to get rid of these toxins.
 Toxic buildup makes your adrenal glands weaker.

 Another giant factor is the stress of electromagnetic pollution.
 Electric fields generated by cell phones, microwave ovens, power lines, computers, etc. are an easily dismissed, but monumentally significant threat to our health.
-My patients combat electromagnetic pollution by keeping an inexpensive, multipolar magnet in their pockets.
+My patients combat electromagnetic pollution through specialized homeopathic immune system support.

 Poor nutrition may seem obvious, but there’s more to it than just taking an extra multi-vitamin.
 When your stress is high, you’ve got to eat better.
 Your adrenal glands need better nutrition.
 This includes the right quality of water and naturally occurring minerals.
 Unfortunately our food supply does not provide all of the necessary nutrients, which is why diagnostic testing and supplements are so important.
 You can even have nutritional deficiencies passed down to you from your mother during pregnancy.
 This is not genetics, it’s fetal development.
 If the mother is nutritionally deficient and in a state of adrenal exhaustion, the child can be born already at a disadvantage.